ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Changed PHP/CSS, added ACF plugin to theme and added git ignore

 Added category listing to editor, fixed accordion heading CSS, git ignore for node_module, PHP structure adjustments, custom meta fields now save locally and advanced custom meta fields is added to the theme.

+## Day 29

+### Fixed broken spots in CSS and re-wrote code structure

+Added some broken CSS spots that had gone out of place in progress.
+Started thinking about a function to let the user select which posts to show.
+For example, when there are 6 total categories published and accordions per page is set to 3, then the user can choose which 3 of the 6 are shown.